nizolnier/greenddit/README.md

 [Greenddit]() is a front-end project developed at Labenu's bootcamp and it is based on Reddit.

-Create posts, comment and vote!
+The back page of the internet!
+Create posts, comment and vote.

 This application uses an API developed by Labenu.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).